 The history of lavender use has been dated back to centuries ago, years before the rise of western medicines and medications.
 The word, ‘lavender’, is believed to come from an old French word, “lavare”, which means, “to wash.”
 It’s a perfect word to describe something that is often used to be soothed or bathed in.

 Many cultures utilized lavender for various reasons; Some for medical purposes and others for its pleasant fragrance.
-For example, Egyptians used the flower for their mummification process due its aromatic elements and perfume scent.
+For example, Egyptians used lavender for their mummification process due its aromatic elements and perfume scent.
 The Romans used it as part of their soaking bath, and medieval doctors used lavender in treating individuals affected by migraines.
 Long before science was used to explain and understand our health, lavender was simply utilized in treating those affected by many of the same mental and physical conditions that are still around today.

 Extracts are taken from the lavender flower and used in a liquid format that be applied in baths, diffused in the air, placed directly to your skin or ingested in small amounts.
 Without getting to scientifically wordy, lavender extract seems to contain natural anti-anxiety and antidepressant elements similar to those of modern day medicines that are used to treat anxiety disorders.
 Lavender also has a soothing, anesthetic-like, agent which helps naturally induce sleep and reduce insomnia for individuals.